lkosarz/ePICSimDataAnalysisTest/README.md

 ```

 ### TO DO
-1. Convert to `ROOTFrameReader` once bugs and memory leaks within `podio` are fixed
-2. Similarly fix `EventStore` to read legacy simulation campaign data (pre-`ROOTFrameReader`)
-3. Add more histograms and functionality
+1. Add more histograms and functionality
-4. Add macros for drawing histograms
+2. Add macros for drawing histograms